 How to Make Homemade Honey Lime Salad Dressing

-There are 3 easy ways to make a homemade salad dressing: in a blender, whisked together in a bowl or shaken in a mason jar.
+There are 3 easy ways to make a homemade salad dressing: in a blender, or you can whisk together in a bowl or shaken in a mason jar.
 I’ll go over each method in a second, but you won’t believe how easy it is!
 And you can really customize the ingredients to make it exactly how your family likes it!

 For this recipe, we’ll start with the lime since it’s the star of the show.
 I always zest my lime before I juice it.
 Even if my recipe doesn’t call for lime zest, it freezes really well for a future recipe.
 So zest your lime first using a zester.
 I just zest the green “skin” off and stop once I start hitting white (that tends to be more bitter instead of the tart flavor you want).